bennykelly/Angular-v5-SSR-PWA-template/README.md

 * I haven't try it yet in a hosting site with prod build.
 * I will continue to work on this.
 * Please tell me if you have any idea on to improve this.
 Thanks!

+* Enable text compression in your server for better performance.